freddorn/coolpets/README.md

 #### Color Scheme

 The site uses easy to look at, contrasting colors.
-A green navbar, brown footer, red icons and blue buttons of varying shades.
+A chateau green #28a745 navbar, eclipse #373737 footer, red icons and blue buttons of varying shades.

 #### Typography